 For example, if people aren’t using voice search to buy products in significant numbers, there’s no way for tech giants like Google to successfully implement ads and users can’t somehow view images or compare prices, voice search clearly isn’t ready to change the way people shop online.

-So let’s move on to some lead generation trends that do matter in 2020.
+So let’s move on to some lead generation trends that are becoming increasingly important.

 #1: Account-based marketing is the new normal for B2B brands